NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

    the number of data types supported, the number of operations, and the cardinality of each parameter for each operation.

-In the past, this upper bound was quite limited; however, the industry is shifting toward a more diverse future in terms of deep learning hardware, meaning the number of distinct kernels is exploding and will continue to explode.
+In the past, this upper bound was quite limited; however, since the industry is shifting toward a more diverse future in terms of deep learning hardware, the number of distinct kernels is exploding and will continue to explode.

 Get the best of both worlds
 ---------------------------

 Integrating a framework on nGraph can be an attractive option for hardware companies trying to design their own deep learning hardware or network architecture.
-Framework integration is non-trivial amount of work, and can do much of the heavy lifting.
+Framework integration is non-trivial amount of work, and nGraph automatically does much of the heavy lifting.
 Furthermore, PlaidML can provide a wide range of hardware coverage and optimization automatically.
 Any hardware that supports LLVM, OpenCL, OpenGL, CUDA or Metal can be supported automatically with PlaidML and nGraph.

 .. _figure-6: